Employee ownership: what it means for employees and customers

 Shore transitioned to EO in March 2020 to futureproof growth and maintain our strong team ethic and culture.

-As well as being a design consultant with ten years under my belt at Shore, I have a voluntary position as Shore’s Employee Trustee.
-I’ve had a key role in the transition to and ongoing running of EO, by communicating with and representing the interests of Shore employees.
+As well as being a design consultant with ten years under my belt at Shore, I have a voluntary position as Employee Trustee.
+I’ve had a key role in the transition and ongoing running of EO, by representing the interests of Shore employees.
 I’m also responsible for communicating any EO updates to staff.

 What is employee ownership?

 Most will know of John Lewis as an employee-owned company; it’s the largest in the UK.
 This type of ownership means that employees hold a significant stake in a company, either totally or substantially owning the business.